-Collecting Large Cents By Type - Exclusive Video
+Collecting Large Cents by Type - Exclusive Video

-Collecting Large Cents By Type is brought to you by EAC.
-For information about NGC’s current grading specials and services, as well as to look up certs, pricing information, and current populations of Awesome Gold Coins, visit www.eacs.org.
+Collecting Large Cents by Type is brought to you by EAC.
+For more information, visit www.eacs.org.

 * * *

-CoinWeek Editor Charles Morgan breaks down the challenging and richly rewarding pursuit of collecting U.S. large cents by type.
-Which dates stand out as your best bets, how much should you expect to pay, and what exactly does “type” mean.
+CoinWeek Editor Charles Morgan breaks down the challenging and richly rewarding pursuit of collecting United States large cents by type.
+Which dates stand out as your best bets, how much should you expect to pay, and what exactly does “type” mean?
 We break down each type, discuss a few important sub-types that you need to know about, and offer a number of ways collect large cents without breaking your budget.

 We break it down in the video.